Seerden/Bits/roadmap.md

 ## General
 - Implement dark/solarized styles
 - Generalize styling more, import bits and pieces as needed instead of creating each class from scratch
+- Figure out whether we want to refer to Timescales as 'timescale', 'timestep' or something else entirely, and _be consistent_.
 ## Habits
 - change styling so that `Timescale` and `CompactHabit`s are better aligned and more visually connected
 - figure out a more elegant way to switch between timescales than the button we currently use